fontanf/localsearchsolver/README.md

 ## Sequencing module

 A specific implementation is also available for sequencing problems.
 The neighborhoods, crossovers and perturbations are already implemented, it is only required to provide an `append(solution, j)` method to use them:
+* Local search neighborhoods:
+  * Shift a block of `k` consecutive jobs
+  * Swap a block of `k1` consecutive jobs with another block of `k2` consecutive jobs
+  * Reverse a block of consecutive jobs
+  * Shift and reverse a block of `k` consecutive jobs
+  * Remove a job from the solution / Add a job into the solution
 * Perturbation:
   * Swap two blocks of consecutive jobs (double-bridge)
   * Remove `k` jobs and re-insert them (ruin-and-recreate)